craigmayhew/dns-adventure-game/README.md

 ## FAQ
  - Q: How can I play on windows?
  - A: You need the `dig` command.
 [Install chocolatey](https://chocolatey.org/install) and paste the following into an elevated powershell `choco install bind-toolsonly`
+ - Q: I see error "go:read2: bad option: -a"
+ - A: Type `sh` to drop out of your chosen shell and follow the install instructions again.

 ## TODO
  - DMARC